 - When someone does not do their fair share of washing up, try doing just yours and if it is still there after 24 hrs, ask them nicely to wash their dishes.

 - Do not make a lot of noise late at night or early in the morning so you do not disturb the others living with you.

 - Arrange group activities such as house/flat meals, film nights or nights out together.

 - Respect your house/flat mates’ life choices.
 You may have the right to challenge them on their living habits but not on their beliefs or sexuality.

 - Respect others’ privacy.
 Always knock before entering their rooms and do not interfere in their personal lives.

-- If you are living in the private rented sector, set up a joint account from which bill can be paid from.
+- If you are living in the private rented sector, set up a joint account from which bills can be paid.
 Then have all housemates set up a standing order or transfer into this account so it is not one person’s responsibility to collect money for the bills.

 If you watch or record live TV in the UK you will need a valid TV licence whether you are watching on a TV, computer, laptop, tablet or mobile phone.
 It’s the law.

 - On duty 24 hours a day, 365 days a year

 - Based at ‘The Lodge’